Back to Skills & Talents

 9:00 AM – The Quiet Before

-The air inside The Copper Kettle is still cool, holding the scent of last night's clean and a faint promise of coffee.
-Maya pushes through the staff entrance, her steps already purposeful.
-She flicks on the lights, the soft glow illuminating neatly stacked chairs and polished tables.
+The air inside The Copper Kettle still feels cool, holding the scent of last night's clean and a faint promise of coffee.
+Maya pushes through the staff entrance, already moving with purpose.
+She flicks on the lights, and the soft glow hits neatly stacked chairs and polished tables.
 First up: the booking system.
-She scans for any red flags – big parties, specific dietary needs, little notes from previous visits.
-I always find this hour fascinating; it's when you spot potential snags and often sort them before anyone even knows they were there.
-She walks the floor, checking every lightbulb, every chair placement, every menu for smudges.
+She scans for anything tricky – big parties, specific dietary needs, little notes from previous visits.
+This hour is when you spot potential snags and often sort them before anyone even knows they were there.
+She walks the floor, checking every lightbulb, every chair, every menu for smudges.
 Then to the bar, making sure Liam, the morning bartender, has everything he needs – clean glassware, fresh garnishes, all the stock rotated.
-Maya even notices a tap dripping slightly in the ladies' loo and flags it for maintenance, knowing a tiny drip can turn into a flood of complaints later.
+Maya even notices a tap dripping slightly in the ladies' loo and flags it for maintenance.
+A tiny drip, she knows, can turn into a flood of complaints later.

 10:30 AM – The Morning Rush of Prep

-The kitchen bursts to life with the clatter of pans and the aroma of baking bread.
+The kitchen bursts to life with the clatter of pans and the smell of baking bread.
 Anton, the Head Chef, greets Maya with a nod and a shared glance at the prep list.
-They quickly discuss specials, potential outages, and any large bookings that might strain the pass.
+They quickly talk about specials, anything running low, and any large bookings that might put pressure on the pass.
 Maya then gathers the early restaurant staff.
 Liam is there, already polishing cutlery.
 Sarah is setting tables.
 "Right, team," Maya begins, her voice calm but firm, "Friday.
 Full house tonight, solid lunch.
 Keep the flow, keep communicating.
 Anton's got a new mackerel dish, so be ready for questions.
 And remember that allergy table at 1.30."
-I appreciate how she cuts straight to the chase; everyone knows their role and the day's specific challenges.
-She watches as Liam double-checks the ice machine, then starts mixing a fresh batch of their house lemonade, making sure nothing from yesterday is carried over.
+She gets straight to the point; everyone knows their role and the day's specific challenges.
+She watches as Liam double-checks the ice machine, then starts mixing a fresh batch of their house lemonade, making sure nothing from yesterday carries over.

 12:00 PM – Lunch Kicks Off

 The first guests arrive, a trickle that quickly becomes a steady stream.
 Maya is at the door, a warm smile for regulars, a welcoming gesture for newcomers.
 The rhythm of service starts – orders taken, drinks poured, food delivered.
-Liam, behind the bar, is a whirlwind of shakers and glasses, keeping the drinks flowing for both the restaurant and the bar area.
+Liam, behind the bar, is a blur of shakers and glasses, keeping the drinks flowing for both the restaurant and the bar area.
 He's quick, accurate, and never seems to lose his cool, even when four cocktail orders land all at once.
+It’s impressive to watch.

 1:15 PM – The Flicker

 Then it happens.
 A sudden dip in the lights, a momentary shudder in the air conditioning, and a slight hum from the kitchen dies.
-A quick flicker, then everything stabilises.
-It’s barely two seconds, but it's enough to cause a ripple of murmurs.
+Everything stabilises after barely two seconds, but it's enough to cause a ripple of murmurs.
 The till system resets, agonizingly slow to come back online.
 "Okay, team, manual dockets for now!"
 Maya calls out, already grabbing a pad and pen.
 She moves quickly to a table waiting for their bill, explaining the slight delay with a reassuring tone.
-Anton, in the kitchen, has already shifted to gas burners for some dishes, a backup plan kicking in instantly.
+Anton, in the kitchen, has already shifted to gas burners for some dishes – a backup plan kicking in instantly.
 Liam, without being asked, starts pouring water for all waiting tables, a small gesture that buys precious minutes.
-Honestly, it's moments like these – that quick, collective response – that really show what these professionals are made of.
+Moments like these, that quick, collective response, really show what these professionals are made of.
+It’s a bit scary, but they handle it.

 1:45 PM – Managing the Aftermath

 The till system eventually splutters back to life.
 Maya circulates, checking on every table.
 A table of four, clearly on a strict lunch break, is getting restless.
 Their food is delayed because of the kitchen's power hiccup.
 Maya approaches them directly, apologising sincerely.
 She offers them complimentary coffee and takes a percentage off their bill without hesitation.
 "We had a small technical issue," she explains, "and it's put us a little behind.
 I'm really sorry for the wait."
-I see the tension drain from their faces.
-It's not just the discount, it's the fact they've been seen and acknowledged.
+The tension drains from their faces.
+It's not just the discount; it's the fact they've been seen and acknowledged.
 Maya then checks in with Anton, making sure the kitchen is fully recovered and the pass is clear.

 3:00 PM – The Afternoon Reset

 The lunch crowd thins out.
 Tables are cleared, reset.
 Liam is restocking the bar, prepping for the evening rush.
 He meticulously cleans every surface, reorganises bottles, and checks his fruit garnishes again.
 He's always thinking ahead.
-I've even seen him notice a popular gin running low and quietly message a supplier, making sure there's no dry stock for the evening.
-A strong bar team, like Liam's, is absolutely vital for the entire venue, not just for drinks.
-They handle walk-ins, they support the floor staff, and they keep the atmosphere humming.
+He even notices a popular gin running low and quietly messages a supplier, making sure there's no dry stock for the evening.
+A strong bar team like Liam's is important for the entire venue, not just for drinks.
+They handle walk-ins, support the floor staff, and keep the atmosphere humming.

 4:30 PM – Evening Briefing